British Overseas Airways Corporation: Merger with BEA

 The first attempt at a merger of BOAC with BEA arose in 1953 out of inconclusive attempts between the two airlines to negotiate air rights through the British colony of Cyprus.
 The chairman of BOAC, Miles Thomas, was in favour of the idea as a potential solution to a disagreement between the two airlines as to which should serve the increasingly important oil regions of the Middle East, and he had backing for his proposal from the Chancellor of the Exchequer at the time, Rab Butler.
 However, opposition from the Treasury blocked the idea, and an agreement was reached instead to allow BEA to serve Ankara in Turkey, and in return to leave all routes east and south of Cyprus to BOAC.
 Paradoxically, through its effective control of Cyprus Airways, BEA was able to continue to serve destinations ceded to BOAC, including Beirut and Cairo by using Cyprus Airways as its proxy.

 However, it was only following the recommendations of the 1969 Edwards Report that a new British Airways Board, combining BEA and BOAC, was constituted on 1 April 1972.
 This event coincided with the establishment of the Civil Aviation Authority, the UK's new, unified regulator for the air transport industry.

 BOAC would have become one of the first operators of the Concorde, had it not merged to become British Airways.
 BA's Concordes carried registrations of G-BOAA to G-BOAG.
 The first Concorde delivered to British Airways was registered G-BOAC.

+Political role

+Flight was out of the financial reach of the vast majority of travellers in Britain.
+However as a nationalised industry, British taxpayers were funding BOAC’s operations overseas.
+As a result, in the immediate post-war period BOAC saw a need to promote their aviation services beyond traditional travel.
+Scott Anthony and Oliver Green described in their 2012 book: